Little Theatre Company

 Brilliantly led by Grace Clarke and Tom Dent as the lovers at the heart of the story the actors take us on an emotional roller coaster ride through the dark heart of one of America’s worst periods in history.

-More than ably supported by Jack Hawkins, Georga Ratcliffe – who shines as Ellen, Chris’ American wife, Jack Dent, Shannon Lenton and Tom Kounnas the duo’s tragic tale unwinds through some powerful songs.
+More than ably supported by Jack Hawkins, Georga Ratcliffe – who shines as Ellen, Chris’ American wife, Jack Dent, and Shannon Lenton the duo’s tragic tale unwinds through some powerful songs.

 The ensemble – who take on a variety of roles – never put a foot wrong and contribute some powerful and emotional singing.